cloud-barista/cm-mayfly/README.md

   mayfly [command]

 Available Commands:
-  docker      A tool to operate Cloud-Migrator system help        Help about any command rest        rest api call
+  api         Open API calls to the Cloud-Migrator system docker      A tool to operate Cloud-Migrator system help        Help about any command k8s         A tool to operate Cloud-Migrator system rest        rest api call

 Flags: